Protected DataChain & BlockChain (Pro)

 {

-// Has no longer its integrity, probably caused through memory manipulation.
+// Has lost its integrity, probably caused by memory manipulation.

 // ...
 TODO: Put your code here.